28 Weeks Pregnant

 Tips for Week 28

-- Begin prenatal visits every 2 weeks (from 28-36 wk) — increased monitoring.
-Blood pressure, urine, fundal height, weight, fetal heart rate.
+- Begin prenatal visits every two weeks (from 28 to 36 weeks) — your provider will monitor your blood pressure, urine, fundal height, weight, and your baby’s heart rate more closely now.

 Things To Do (Checklist)